Book this package for overnight lodging at The Hotel Roanoke & Conference Center and a special Black Dog Salvage keepsake.

 Black Dog Salvage is easily accessible via the Roanoke Valley Greenway, which winds along the Roanoke River and is a wonderful spot for biking, walking, and jogging.

-Closed on Memorial Day, 4th of July, Labor Day, Thanksgiving, Christmas, New Year's Day
+Closed on Easter, Thanksgiving, Christmas, New Year's Day